UCD School of Medicine: Medical school curriculum

 A pre-medicine year is completed by approximately 85% of undergraduate entry students.
 Thereafter, undergraduate entry medical students embark upon a three-year pre-clinical programme, followed by their final two years of clinical training in one of the affiliated teaching hospitals, either St. Vincent’s University Hospital or the Mater Misericordiae University Hospital.
 Graduate entry medical students study a 2-year-pre-clinical programme and study the final two years in the affiliated hospitals.
 Both graduate and undergraduate students complete specialist training rotations at The National Maternity Hospital, the Coombe Women & Infants University Hospital, Children's Health Ireland at Crumlin, and Children's Health Ireland at Temple Street.
 Upon graduation students are awarded bachelor's degrees in medicine, surgery and obstetrics.

 In September 2005 there was a restructuring of the medical programme in the systems-based model, as part of a university wide implementation.

 UCD has connections with several prestigious North American institutions, allowing medical students to participate in funded electives at Harvard Medical School, Washington University in St. Louis, University of Pennsylvania, University of Toronto and the University of British Columbia.
 The medical school also has a twinning medical programme with the RCSI & UCD Malaysia Campus.

 Admissions and rankings

 National

 In 2020, of the five medical schools offering medical degrees to undergraduates in the Republic of Ireland, UCD had the highest required CAO points to gain entry, at 737.
 In 2021 points required for undergraduate entry into UCD Medicine rose from 737 to 743, tied with Trinity for the highest requirement.

 Likewise in 2022, UCD once again was tied with Trinity for highest required CAO points at 743, to study medicine in Ireland.
 In 2023 the points requirement for UCD medicine was 736, making it the second highest points requirement behind Trinity at 741.
 Once again in 2024, UCD medicine had the second highest points requirement at 735, only behind Trinity at 738.
 In 2025 the CAO points requirement for medicine rose to 738.
+The 2026 CAO points requirement (including HPAT) for medicine at UCD remained 738 only behind Trinity at 741.